Iano-theDev/ALX_Recap/0x10.C-Variadic_Functions/README.md

    int check(int a, double b, ...);
 ```

-Variadic Functions must have atleast one named parameter, so, for instance:
+Variadic Functions must have at least one named parameter, so, for instance:

 ```rb
     char *wrong(...);
 ```
  is wrong in C, but its permitted in C++.</br>

- <h4>Defining varidic functions</h4>
+ <h4>Defining variadic functions</h4>
 </br>
-The same synatx is used in a definition:
+The same syntax is used in a definition:

 ```rb
     long func(char, double, int, ...);